Infant formula shortage expected to continue through the summer

-STURGIS, Mich. — The Abbott facility previously shuttered after an infant formula recall is back up and running, but that doesn’t mean the formula shortage is close to ending.
+STURGIS, Mich.
+(WXIN) – The Abbott facility, previously shuttered after an infant formula recall, is back up and running, but that doesn’t mean the formula shortage is close to ending.

 It will take longer for the company to restart the production of Similac and other formulas.
 Amy David, a clinical associate professor of supply chain management for Purdue University’s school of management, expects consumers will continue to see tight availability at least through the end of the summer.